opensearch-project/documentation-website/_observability-plugin/event-analytics.md

 ### Live Tail

-Users watching a live event take place no longer have to manually refresh their view.
-Users can now configure the interval in which content is refreshed saving the hassle of manually refreshing.
-Live Tail feature will allow users to stream live logs on OpenSearch Observability Event Analytics based on provided PPL query, as well as provide rich functionality such as applying filters.
-This feature provides users with a faster debugging experience, and allows them to monitor their logs in real-time without relying on manual refresh.
-Users also have the convenience of choosing an interval and even switching between intervals on how often the live tail should stream live logs.
+Users watching a live event take place can now configure the interval in which content is refreshed saving the hassle of manually refreshing.
+This provides users with a faster debugging experience, and allows them to monitor their logs in real-time.
+Users also have the convenience of choosing the interval at which live tail should update.
 As this feature mimics the "tail -f" command in command line, it only retrieves the most recent live logs by possibly eliminating a heavy load of live logs.
-Live Tail also provides users with the total count of live logs received by Opensearch during live streaming, which can be a useful tool in understanding the incoming traffic.

 ![Live Tail]({{site.url}}{{site.baseurl}}/images/live_tail.gif)